f-ojo/fayoojo/content/authors/admin/_index.md

 - Visitors
 ---

-Fayokemi "Fayo" Ojo is a computer science undergraduate at the University of Maryland, Baltimore County.
+Fayo Ojo is a computer science undergraduate at the University of Maryland, Baltimore County.
 She has done independent and collaborative research projects in human-centered computing, software engineering, and will be working on robotics in Fall 2019.

 When she is not in class or conducting research, she is a vocalist in the Baltimore area with a passion for tech and engineering education outreach.
 She is the current president of Computer Science Education Club at UMBC.